 Join in with thought provoking discussions as we discover the set texts together, moderated by a dedicated group leader who will encourage debate and suggest critical points for analysis.

-The book we are currently reading, as voted for by our book club member is: The Frozen River: Seeking Silence in the Himalaya by James Crowden (Magdalen, 1977).
+The book we are currently reading, as voted for by our book club member is: Piranesi by Susanna Clarke (St Hilda's, 1978).

 You can also subscribe to the Books & Learning mailing list to stay up to date on future books and activities.

 If you have written a book which has been published in the last 12 months or is about to be released, and it is available to purchase from Blackwell's bookshop, you can email the editor of QUAD news to consider it for review on our QUAD website, please email Richard Lofthouse with the following information:

 - Link to book on Blackwell's website